KelvinHere/Yoga_Milestone_4/README.md

-contact email and social media links image change on forms make a JS carouselle on the front page from random lessons lesson flags count down when being dealt with
+contact email and social media links image change on forms make a JS carouselle on the front page from random lessons

 404 page
 setup development database before submitting